honeycombio/beeline-nodejs/README.md

 ## Known Issues

-- Using a bundler (esbuild, webpack, etc.) with the Beeline is unsupported.
-You may be able to use the Beeline with a bundler, but auto-instrumentations will likely not work.
+- Using a bundler (esbuild, webpack, etc.) or ESM with the Beeline is unsupported.
+You may be able to use the Beeline in those cases, but auto-instrumentations will likely not work.

 ## Contributions